 As part of his tour of Asia, US Secretary of State John Kerry yesterday met with Chinese leaders in Beijing in a new round of bullying designed to pressure China to toe the US line in Asia.
 Having deliberately inflamed dangerous flashpoints such as the Korean Peninsula and stoked territorial disputes in the South and East China Seas, as part of its “pivot” or “rebalance” to Asia, Washington is making provocative new demands on Beijing.

 At the top of the list was North Korea.
-Speaking to the press after meeting with Chinese President Xi Jinping, Kerry declared the China had to use “every tool at their disposal, all of the means of persuasion that they have” to compel North Korea to denuclearise.
+Speaking to the press after meeting with Chinese President Xi Jinping, Kerry declared that China had to use “every tool at their disposal, all of the means of persuasion that they have” to compel North Korea to denuclearise.
 The US has repeatedly exploited North Korea’s nuclear programs as a means of pressuring Beijing, knowing full well that China is in a bind.
 It does not want the collapse of its neighbour and ally, but neither does it want a conflict on its border or a nuclear arms race in the region involving Japan.

 Kerry’s message to China’s leaders was that they had to take far tougher measures against Pyongyang.
 Speaking in Seoul on Thursday, he declared: “No country has a greater potential to influence North Korea’s behaviour than China… All of the refined fuel that goes in to move every automobile and every airplane in North Korea comes from China.
 All of the fundamental rudimentary banking structure that the North has with the world passes through China.”